mvolkmann/blog/src/warp.md

 The selected colors can differ from these color names.
 For example, a theme might choose to use a shade of orange for `yellow`.

+ANSI colors use numbers 0 to 15.
+Normal colors are 0 to 7 and bright colors are 8 to 15.

 ```yaml
 background_image:
   path: holiday/thanksgiving_bg.jpg